volcengine/verl/docs/start/install.rst

 .. note::

     We are announcing the direct support of megatron GPTModel, without need to implement your own model any more.
 Also it's easy to use TransformerEngine's support for even higher performance.
-    The main branch of verl has enabled this feature, but may not stable enough.
+    The main branch of verl has enabled this as an preview feature.
 If you encounter issues, please feel free to report and try `0.3.x branch <https://github.com/volcengine/verl/tree/v0.3.x>`_ instead.

 2. Inference:

 For inference, vllm 0.6.3 and 0.8.2 have been tested for stability.
 Avoid using vllm 0.7x due to reported issues with its functionality.

-For SGLang, refer to the :doc:`SGLang Backend<../workers/sglang_worker>` for detailed installation and usage instructions. **SGLang offers high performance and is under extensive development.** We encourage users to report any issues or provide feedback via the `SGLang Issue Tracker <https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/106>`_.
+For SGLang, refer to the :doc:`SGLang Backend<../workers/sglang_worker>` for detailed installation and usage instructions. **SGLang offers better throughput and is under extensive development.** We encourage users to report any issues or provide feedback via the `SGLang Issue Tracker <https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/106>`_.

 For huggingface TGI integration, it is usually used for debugging and single GPU exploration.